If you’ll be arriving in Leeds to start an on-campus Language Centre course, we expect you to arrive in time for the start of your course.

 If you have specific concerns about your ability to travel to Leeds, you’ll need to let us know in advance.
-If you’re experiencing any difficulties with travel, contact us at firstname.lastname@example.org.
+If you’re experiencing any difficulties with travel, email the Language Centre at firstname.lastname@example.org.

 Applying for accommodation

 You can apply to stay in University accommodation during your pre-sessional English course.
-Living in University residences makes it easy for your to meet other students.
+Living in University residences makes it easy for you to meet other students.

 Alternatively, if you want to find private accommodation, Unipol can help with your search.